On Being A Peacetime U.S. Navy Corpsman

 No one wanted to be that bunch of stupid ass jerk Corpsmen a few minutes ago and it seemed we were all anxious to learn our job the correct way starting right then.
 I know I did!

 Eventually most of us sheepishly and reluctantly shuffled out of class.
 Some just sat stone faced in their chairs the entire break time.
 Outside we all just silently stared at the ground not speaking.
 The only sound were the souls of the shoes stepping on asphalt crunching out their cigarette butts.

 From that moment on I took being a Corpsman A LOT more seriously.
-I tried harder, I studied harder and when I had graduated, then reported to my duty station at the ICU wing on 4North in Camp Pendleton Naval Hospital, California, I stayed after my shift many a time to make sure my patient would be cared for properly.
+I tried harder, I studied harder and when I had graduated, then reported to my duty station at the ICU wing on 4North in Camp Pendleton Naval Hospital, California.
+I would stay after my shift many a time to make sure my patient would be cared for properly.

 One Life Leaves One Life Arrives